-Juicy.
-Ready for this DIY elemental diet for SIBO post?
+Ready for this DIY elemental diet for SIBO patients post?

-I’m constantly being asked about my thoughts on the elemental diet for SIBO.
+I’ve been asked about my thoughts on the elemental diet for SIBO for a long time now.

-So I thought I’d take a fun and interesting spin on the topic today.
+So I thought I’d take a fun and interesting spin on this SIBO treatment today.

-This is a guest post from Trinity, who works with me daily.
-She, too, is Gutsy and recently completed a DIY elemental diet for SIBO.
+This is a guest post from Trinity, another Gutsy girl who recently completed a DIY elemental diet for SIBO.

 She wanted to share everything she could with the hopes that it might help someone.